David Yates: Some Movies Just Too Long

 "some of today's big popcorn flicks overwhelm audiences, throwing one-too-many action sequences or visual-effects shots up on the screen.
 Sometimes they overstay their welcome just by that little, tiny percent.
 There's a sweet spot for running length where the audience comes out feeling elated, feeling they actually want more.
 Reaching that sweet spot takes a lot of discipline.
 You just have to let things go, sometimes.
 It's amazing how you think you could never live without a scene or a moment, yet frankly, the movie's better off without it."

-Yates expects the upcoming Order of the Phoenix movie to be about as long as Harry Potter and the Goblet of Fire.
+Yates expects the upcoming Order of the Phoenix movie to be about as long as Harry Potter and

-You can click here to read the article.
+here to read the article.

 No comments: